Omegapy/LLM-Frameworks-Tutorials/LlamaIndex Tutorial/README.md

 Using the LlamaIndex ReactAgent method to create a LlamaIndex Agent that writes haiku (Japanese poem) from a given topic.

 [Agents:](https://docs.llamaindex.ai/en/stable/use_cases/agents.html#agents)
-An “agent” is an automated reasoning and decision engine.
+An angent is an automated reasoning and decision engine.
 It takes in a user input/query
 and can make internal decisions for executing that query in order to return the correct result.
 The key agent components can include, but are not limited to:
 -	Breaking down a complex question into smaller ones